US Congress Handbook, Congressional Directory, Congress Directory, Congress Guide

 The Federal Register is the daily publication of all rules, proposed rules, and notices from the federal government.

-The practice of allowing Senators unlimited speech on the Senate floor.
-This can be used to block passage of a piece of legislation – as long as the senator holds the floor, a vote cannot be held.
+The practice of allowing Senators unlimited speech on the Senate floor, typically used to block passage of a piece of legislation.
+As long as the senator holds the floor, a vote cannot be held.

 Floor